 As additional assistance, there is a Louvre Art Museum app for your phone.
 It is a great way to familiarize yourself with the museum and its exhibits.

-I suggest that you budget at least one-half of a day at the Lovre Art Museum, at minimum.
+I suggest that you budget at least half a day at the Lovre Art Museum, at minimum.

 Stop 2: The Garden Of The Tuileries

 Located in the 1st arrondissement between the Louvre Museum and the Place de la Concord, the Jardin des Tuileries is one of the very popular gardens and parks in Paris.